duskwuff/Xilinx-ISE-Makefile/README.md

 A number of other keys can be set in the project configuration, including:

+  * `XILINX_PLATFORM`

+    The Xilinx name for the platform to build for, e.g. `nt64` or `lin`.
+    `nt64` is used by default for Windows systems, and `lin64` for Linux systems, so you only need to set this if you explicitly need to use the 32-bit version of the tools for some reason.

   * `TOPLEVEL`

     The name of the top-level module to be used in the project.